hamba/avro/README.md

 with the first being `null` (ie. `["null", "string"]`), in this case a `*T` is allowed, with `T` matching the conversion table above.
 * **interface{}:** An `interface` can be provided and the type or name resolved.
-Primitive types are pre-registered, but named types will need to be registered with the `Register` function.
+Primitive types are pre-registered, but named types, maps and slices will need to be registered with the `Register` function.
+In the case of arrays and maps the enclosed schema type or name is postfix to the type with a `:` separator, e.g `"map:string".

 ## Benchmark